DelphiPackageManager/DPM/docs/index.md

 [see here](/compiler-versions.md)

-## Does it support design time components
+## Does it support design-time components

 Not yet, but that is being worked on.